-Angthong Marine Park is an archipelago of 42 islands which are home to a series of bays, pristine beaches, lagoons and caves in the Gulf of Thailand.
+Angthong National Marine Park is an archipelago of 42 islands that are home to a series of bays, pristine beaches, lagoons and caves in the Gulf of Thailand.
 It is easily reachable from the tourist islands of Ko Samui and Ko Pha Ngan and makes an excellent day trip, though a day is not nearly enough time in this paradise.

 Koh Wau Ta Lap Island